-The inspiration for Adventure Unbound can most likely be traced back to a childhood where travel and love of nature were valued above all else.
-Peter’s adventures back in his younger days prompted a number of our destinations and river journeys.
-Inspiration really struck, however, when Peter, fresh out of his sophomore year at St. John’s College in Annapolis, spent the summer of 1978 leading 111 one-day trips as a whitewater rafting guide in West Virginia.
+The inspiration for Adventure Unbound can be traced back to a childhood where travel, learning and love of nature were valued above all else.
+Peter first became a guide fresh out of his sophomore year at St. John’s College in Annapolis, Maryland, when he spent the summer of 1978 leading 111 one-day trips on the New and Gauley rivers in West Virginia.

-Peter joined up with a company named ARTA, who subsequently set him up on a guide training trip spent on the waters of the Colorado through the Grand Canyon.
-Work also took Peter on several Californian rivers including the Tuolumne, Stanislaus, and American.
-By mid-June of 1979, he was back in Idaho and guiding six-day trips on Main Salmon and Middle Fork Salmon.
-The exciting, sun-drenched (and water drenched) days were full of an education only the river can provide.
+This dream led him to Idaho, where there are more wilderness whitewater rivers than any other state in the United States.
+Peter was hired by a company named ARTA, who invited him on a guide training trip on the Colorado river through the Grand Canyon.
+Work also took Peter to several Californian rivers including the Tuolumne, Stanislaus, and American.
+By mid-June of 1979, he was back in Idaho and guiding six-day trips on the Middle Fork and the Main Salmon river.
+These exciting, sun and water-drenched days were full of an education only the river can provide.

-Each mile floated deepened Peter’s passion for rivers, and he shared his idea of starting up an adventure travel company centered around wilderness rafting trips with many a guest.
+Each mile Peter floated deepened his passion for rivers, and evoked the question, which he asked many of the guests that summer, “should I start my own adventure travel company centered around wilderness rafting trips?”
 The unfailing feedback he received: “Why not?
 You’re young and have nothing to lose.”

 TAKING THE WHITEWATER PLUNGE: FOUNDING ROW

-By that fall, Peter had about made up his mind to start up an adventure travel company.
-He headed out on a backpacking trip up in the Sierra Nevada Mountains to reflect on the decision among the best listeners: trees, rivers, and wildlife.
-He returned convinced and by November Peter and his brother, David, founded ROW, which stood for River Odysseys West, in San Francisco.
+By autumn 1979, Peter had about made up his mind to start up an active travel company.
+He headed out on a backpacking trip in the Sierra Nevada Mountains to reflect on the decision among the best listeners: trees, rivers, and wildlife.
+He returned convinced that this was his path, and by November, Peter and his brother, David, founded ROW, an acronym for River Odysseys West.

-The brothers started off lean.
-Peter went and received his Oregon Outfitter’s license after training on the Rogue River, they used their small startup loan to buy a used school bus, a couple used rafts, and invest in some marketing.
-That winter, Peter worked as a waiter to get by and saw their company hit the papers in a San Francisco Chronicle article which introduced their “Grubb-stake.”
-As Peter tells it, they set out with little sense of businesses, a poorly defined business plan, and a drive to make it all come together.
+After training on the Rogue River, Peter received his Oregon Outfitter’s license.
+Starting off lean, the brothers used their small startup loan to buy a used school bus, a couple used rafts, and invest in some marketing.
+That winter, Peter worked as a waiter to get by and saw their company hit the papers in a San Francisco Chronicle article introducing their “Grubb-stake.”
+As Peter tells it, they set out with little sense of business, a poorly defined business plan, but a drive to make it all succeed.

-Throughout the first year, Peter and David relied on what they termed as “guerilla marketing” to campaign for their new adventure travel company.
-During the first rafting season, ROW took groups on three rafting trips down eastern Oregon’s Lower Owyhee and Grande Ronde rivers.
-Peter also spent time guiding for other companies, learning what he could and surveying North Idaho’s unrafted rivers in his down-time.
-In the off-season, Peter began what ended up as a 4-year endeavor to spread the ROW word by presenting wherever and whenever: Sierra Club chapters, service clubs such as Kiwanis and Rotary, natural history museums, and even people’s homes.
+Throughout the first year, Peter and David relied on “guerilla marketing” to campaign for their new adventure travel company.
+In the first season, ROW took groups on three rafting trips down eastern Oregon’s Lower Owyhee and Grande Ronde rivers.
+Peter also spent time guiding for other companies, learning what he could and surveying other possible river trips in Idaho.
+To build the company and get the word out, every January to March for four years, Peter traveled the west coast of the United States, presenting to service clubs such as Rotary and Kiwanis, Sierra Club chapters, natural history museums, and people’s homes.
 It was an itinerant lifestyle driven by a dream.

-Love tends to change everything, and that proves true with ROW’s trajectory to its Adventure Unbound future.
-Peter and Betsy honeymooned on a yacht in Turkey and Greece—along with eight former guests who wanted to hop on a ROW adventure.
+Love tends to change everything, and that proved true with ROW’s trajectory to its Adventure Unbound future.
+ROW’s first foray into orchestrating international tours began in 1984, on Peter and Betsy’s honeymoon.
+Eight guests joined them on a yacht tour along the coasts of Turkey and Greece, exploring ancient ruins, feasting on Turkish cuisine and swimming in turquoise waters.
 Betsy and Peter stayed on another month exploring Cyprus and Turkey.
-They returned from this trip so galvanized with global wanderlust that they repeated the pattern every year for the next eight years: skipping over to the Mediterranean to lead tours in the rafting off-season and then continuing on to visit new destinations in their own time.
+They returned from this trip so galvanized with global wanderlust that they repeated the pattern every year for the next eight years: skipping over to the Mediterranean to lead tours after summer rafting had ended, and then continuing on to visit new destinations.
 Thus began our international tour division and a new meaning for ROW: Remote Odysseys Worldwide.

-Our yachting trips in Turkey and Greece soon took off and became such a success that we followed them up with our first yachting trip in Croatia (then Yugoslavia) in 1988.
-By the 1990s, ROW began to expand beyond rafting trips with outdoor ventures with cruises, kayaking, hiking, and multi-sport activities.
+Our yachting trips in Turkey and Greece soon took off and became such a success that we added yachting tours in Croatia (then Yugoslavia) in 1988.
+By the 1990s, ROW began to expand to other international destinations with activities including sea kayaking, hiking, cycling, multisport, small-boat cruises and more.